pritesh299/Messaging-app/README.md

 # WhatsApp Clone

-A WhatsApp clone, with basic messgaing app features.
+A WhatsApp clone, with basic messaging  app features.

 ## Table of Contents